monofuel/system-redemption/README.md

 # SystemRedemption
-now on kubernetes with 50% more uptime or something!
+now on AWS ECS with 50% more uptime or something!
 ## Setup

 - run `yarn build` then `yarn server`